-Short Term Loans Will Be Available Starting November 7, 2016, For Spring Semester 2017.
+Short Term Loans Are No Longer Available For Spring Semester 2017.

 The Institutional Emergency Short Term Loan Department offers funds to assist currently enrolled students who need temporary financial assistance.
 These funds can be used to assist with tuition payments, book expenses, or personal use.

 *In order to receive a Short Term Loan for books or personal expenses ALL tuition and fees MUST BE paid.

 A Short Term Loan is a loan that is available to assist currently enrolled students who need temporary financial assistance.
 These funds can assist you with tuition and fee payment, book expenses, or personal expenses.
 The funds for Short Term Loans come from private donations to the University specifically designated to assist students.

 How much can I borrow for a Short Term Loan?A Maximum of $450.00